 How to Cook Tofu That's Tasty — Do Some Prepping First!

 How to cook tofu—beloved by so many, yet detested by so many more!
-Which is too bad because, if you know how to cook this great product in some interesting and delicious ways, it can do a lot for your nutrition and for your mealtime pleasure as well.
+Yet, if you know how to cook this great product in some interesting and delicious ways, it can do a lot for your nutrition and your mealtime pleasure.
 Besides packing roughly 10 grams of protein into a 4-ounce serving (about half a cup), tofu also tastes great—when "prepped" before adding to recipes.

 Or do it this way, sans press.
 First, cut your tofu block into three or four equal slices.
 Lay each slice on some paper towels or, even better, a thick, clean tea towel lying on a flat surface.
 Cover with another layer of towel(s) and top off with a cookie sheet.
 Then place a weight of some kind on the cookie sheet—a book or two, perhaps, or some heavy cans equally spaced.
 (But not so heavy as to squash your tofu!)
 Let it rest this way for 30 to 40 minutes before cooking.